As marketers, we spend every day juggling dozens of projects at once, making it tough to decide which trends to pay attention to.

 BOFU (bottom of funnel): For accounts that attend your virtual on-site but don’t convert right away, you want to send them a personalized thank you gift using Alyce.
 A few days after they’ve received it, you hand off your opportunity to the corresponding sales rep for them to call and follow up on the gift, and request a meeting.

-As you’ll see, while the strategy starts as digital (your least expensive and least time-consuming channel) with a low-touch sales approach, as your accounts move through the funnel and continue to show more interest, you’ll want to up the ante and change the channel and sales involvement accordingly.
+As you’ll see, while the strategy starts as digital (your least expensive and least time-consuming channel) with a low-touch sales approach, as your accounts move through the marketing funnel and continue to show more interest, you’ll want to up the ante and change the channel and sales involvement accordingly.
 This helps you leverage all your channels and resources, but use them cost and time-effectively.

 How to measure your account based marketing efforts